hedyhli/meta-ring/README.md

 This is a webring for personal websites.
 Learn more on [the webring home page](https://meta-ring.hedy.dev/).

-## How do I join?

-First read the [guidelines and requirements on the website](https://meta-ring.hedy.dev/), make sure you've added the [webring links](https://meta-ring.hedy.dev/#webring-code) to your website, then submit a PR to update the [_data/members.json](_data/members.json) file.

 ## Development

 This site is made with [Lume](https://lume.land/) and vanilla CSS.
 The redirect